 If you have head lice and dreadlocks, what would be the next course of action?
 How do you get lice out of dreadlocks?

 How To Treat Lice In Dreadlocks?

 After confirming that you do, have a head lice case in your dreadlocks, you need to know how to get the lice out and ideally how to prevent lice in the future.

 We know that there is no chemical option that will give you a quick answer to how to treat head lice in dreadlocks.
 When clients call us looking for dreadlocks lice removal or answers to how to remove head lice from dreadlocks, the quickest way to do so is to remove the locks by cutting them off and then performing the treatment.
 That is certainly the easiest solution, but we realize that is a tough ask.

 So please understand that head lice treatments in non-locked hair are time-consuming and tedious, so head lice dreadlocks treatment, to be effective, will be even more time consuming and tedious in order to kill the lice.
 There is no shampoo that will kill lice so no need to try to wash out the bugs.

 However, it can be done given the proper tools and an abundance of patience.
 Follow the below steps outlining how to get rid of lice in your dreadlocks.

-Step 1: To begin your dreadlocks lice treatment, start by getting a hair product that can help you remove the locks manually by combing.
-One of our technicians recommends Murray’s Spray Unlock, but you can also use oils.
+To begin your dreadlocks lice treatment, start by getting a hair product that can help you unlock, like Murray’s Spray Unlock, or olive oil.

-Step 2: This is the hard part.
-Start at the bottom of each lock with a comb, gently picking your way through the tangles in the lock little by little.
-You will likely have the most success if you take this inch by inch, combing through the released hair as it is freed from the lock.
-Continue this process with each lock.
-Again – make sure the hair stays saturated with oil or an oil-based product.
+Start at the bottom of each lock with a comb, gently picking your way through the tangles in the lock.
+Take it millimeter by millimeter, combing each time to the ends of the released hair as it is freed until you reach the scalp.
+Repeat with each lock.